-6. The DCS UI in the Control Room shows the login panel every hour, whithout apparent reason.
+6. The DCS UI in the Control Room shows the login panel every hour, without apparent reason.
 Why?

-Only the UI #1 doesn't have auto-logout after one hour.
+Only the UIs #1 and #2 don't have auto-logout.
 Therefore, if there are auto-logouts each hour, the UI has a different number.
-You can try to recover the UI #1 by exiting the current UI and opening a new UI.
-If, after one hour, the problem persists, call a DCS expert.
+You can try to recover the UI #1 or #2 by exiting the current UI and opening a new UI.
+If the problem persists, call a DCS expert.